 When it comes to analyzing and gauging success of sales teams, many sales managers rely simply on whether or not they hit their goal for the month or quarter.
 Some use a mix of reports that often can’t give up-to-the-minute rep activity data, so decisions can’t be made in real-time.
 In this post, we will show you the five best Salesforce reports for sales managers that let you become agile and make adjustments that will move the needle in a most timely manner.

 Rep activity numbers can be a deceiving metric when judging success for a sales rep. Here’s an example of why that is.
-Let’s say you have three reps.
-Michael logs 3,423 touches (phone calls), Rebecca logs 7,585, and Susan logs 6,525.
+Let’s say you have the reps shown below.
 Which rep is the highest performing?

 When you look at how many touches it takes Rebecca to get to a conversation, she is not the most efficient.
 While Rebecca and Michael both get 1 conversion from every 5 conversations, Michael gets those conversations (5) in half the touches.
 Looking at the report, Michael is the best performing rep across the board.
 Now, with this data on hand, a sales manager should then explore the answers to questions like, “What is Michael doing that is allowing him to convert at a higher rate?
 Is it the leads he is getting?
 Is it the messages he sends?
 Is it the number of times he follows up?
 Is it the job role of the people he is contacting?”